alitariqnet/alitariqnet/README.md

 - 👋 Hi, I’m @alitariqnet
 - 👀 I’m interested in ...
 Java development.
 - 🌱 I’m currently learning ...
-Eclipse SWT and Spring Boot.
+Spring Boot.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...